Bring Companionship Home

 Working Together for Real-World Impact

-In partnership with the NHS, Age UK, the University of Exeter and NIHR research teams, we are continually improving Comfort Companions to ensure the service meets real-world needs, provides relief for unpaid carers and promotes confidence and independence for those experiencing loneliness or cognitive change.
+In partnership with the Royal Devon University Healthcare NHS Foundation Trust, Age UK South Glos, the University of Exeter and various NIHR research teams, we are continually improving Comfort Companions so the service meets real-world needs, provides relief for unpaid carers and strengthens confidence and independence for people experiencing loneliness or cognitive change.

 Built from Experience, Driven by Purpose